awsdocs/amazon-s3-userguide/doc_source/setting-up-s3.md

 To set up Amazon S3, use the steps in the following sections\.

 When you sign up for AWS and set up Amazon S3, you can optionally change the display language in the AWS Management Console\.
-For more information, see [Changing the language of the AWS Management Console](change-ui-language.md)\.
+For more information, see [Changing the language of the AWS Management Console](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/getting-started.html#change-language) in the *AWS Management Console Getting Started Guide*\.

 **Topics**
 + [Sign up for AWS](#sign-up-for-aws-gsg)